patooworld/PWCloud/Building-multiple-insight-widgets.md

 3. Remove everything from readme.md and save. (“File>Save All” if you have not saved the other files already)
 4. Hit CTRL+` to open the integrated terminal.
 Type 'vsce package' to package your extension.
 Type 'Y' and enter when prompted if you would like to continue without the repository field.
 5. Copy the directory link of your extension.
-6. Open **SQL Operations Studio.** Click **File**, then click **Install Extension from VSIX package.**
+6. Open **Azure Data Studio.** Click **File**, then click **Install Extension from VSIX package.**
 7. Paste directory link of extension and click **Install**
 8. Click **Reload Now** on bottom right.
 9. Click on arrow next to **Localhost**, arrow next to **Databases**, then right click **AdventureWorks2014** and click **Manage**
 10. On the line next to **Home,** click **TypeSample** to see your sample extension.

 ## Next Steps
 Thank you for attending this Microsoft Build session.
-Now that you have learned to build your own SQL Operations Studio extensions, we encourage you to continue to build extensions and contribute to our Extensions Marketplace.
+Now that you have learned to build your own Azure Data Studio extensions, we encourage you to continue to build extensions and contribute to our Extensions Marketplace.

 To learn to build your own extensions:
 - Get the [prerequisites](https://github.com/microsoft/sqlopsstudio/wiki/How-to-Contribute)